-Get a taste of Mumbai's vibrant Muslim culture with a guided food tour through the Mohammed Ali Road area, the epicentre of Mumbai's Ramadan festivities.
+Get a taste of Mumbai’s vibrant Muslim culture with a guided food tour through the Mohammed Ali Road area, the epicenter of Mumbai’s Ramadan festivities.

 Ramadan is the ninth month of the Islamic calendar during which time Muslims fast between sunrise and sunset each day.
 The observance is one of the five pillars of Islam and is thus obligatory for all able adult Muslims.

 Every night, Muslims gather in the busy street food markets of South Mumbai to take Iftar, the evening meal that breaks their fast.
 Vendors offer all kinds of culinary delights from fried starters to offal dishes to the sweetest treats you’ve ever tasted.